Assets under management

 Assets under management for domestic and foreign customers

 Securities holdings account for the largest share of assets under management.
-The COVID-19 pandemic caused the stock markets to collapse in early 2020, but they stabilised by the end of the year, resulting in an increase of 2.4% in securities holdings despite the crisis.
+The easing of COVID-19 measures and the central banks’ expansionary monetary policies pushed market prices higher in many parts of the world. resulting in a sharp increase of 14.3% in securities holdings.

 Custody account holdings by currency

-The breakdown of custody account holdings by currency was unchanged compared with 2019, with more than half denominated in Swiss francs.
+The breakdown of custody account holdings by currency was stable relative to 2020, with more than half denominated in Swiss francs at the end of 2021.
 A quarter were in US dollars, the remaining quarter in euros and other currencies.

-Following a slight fall in 2020, assets under management rebounded by 6.9% in the first five months of 2021 due to strong growth of 8.2% in securities holdings, which was driven by the positive trend on the stock markets.
+Following a sharp rise in 2021, assets under management were down 4.4% in the first five months of 2022 due to a 5.5% drop in securities holdings, which was mainly caused by the negative trend on the stock markets.